 A Step-by-Step Cloud Migration Process infographic illustration

-Cloud migration is a complex process, but companies can easily manage the process with the right approach.
+Cloud migration is a complex process, but companies can easily manage it with the right approach.
 Whatever migration strategy companies choose, migrating assets to the cloud involves similar stages and actions.
 This step-by-step guide applies to most migration situations.

 1. Plan your cloud migration